Saturday, October 12, 2024

 To me this suggests there was no codified method for discouraging students from speaking French.
 Some teachers punished, others did not.
 Some schools punished, others did not.

-This lack of consistency also explains why no documentary evidence has been found (as far as I know) of any top-down directive from the state (or even parish) advising teachers to punish.
+This lack of consistency helps to explain why no documentary evidence has been found (as far as I know) of any top-down directive from the state advising teachers to punish.
+In short, I believe no such top-down directive existed.

-For more on the topic of French and Creole (aka Kreyòl or Kouri-Vini) in Louisiana, see these other blog articles of mine:
+For more on the topic of French and Creole (aka KreyĆ²l or Kouri-Vini) in Louisiana, see these other blog articles of mine:

 NOTES